Share On

 Check Their Ears

-The inside of their ears should be clean and the skin should not be oily or flaky.
-If they have dirty ears or have a build-up of earwax, you can use a cotton-tipped applicator with a drop of mineral or olive oil to gently clean them (do not go into the ear canal).
+A cavy’s pinnae (external part of the ears) are naturally hairless.
+The inside of their ears should be clean (though a small amount of waxy build-up may not be cause for concern), and the skin should not be oily or flaky.
+If they have dirty ears or have a build-up of earwax, you can use a cotton-tipped applicator with a drop of mineral or olive oil to gently clean them (do not put the cotton-tipped applicator into the ear canal).
 If ears are excessively waxy, have an odor, or have a reddish-brown crust inside of them, contact your veterinarian.

 Check Their Eyes

 Their eyes should be bright and clear.
 A small amount of white discharge while grooming can be normal, but they should not have any other discharge or crustiness.
 Eyes should not be dull, sunken, bulgy, squinty, or cloudy.
-If one eye is cloudy, squinty, and runny or if they are holding it shut, they may have a piece of hay stuck in their eye which will need to be removed.
+If one eye is cloudy, squinty, and runny, or if they are holding it shut, they may have a piece of hay stuck in their eye which will need to be removed.
 Gently pull back their eyelids to thoroughly check for a piece of hay.
-In many cases, once hay is removed, the issue will resolve, but you should ask your veterinarian about using an antibiotic eye ointment and should have the individual evaluated if the issue does not resolve.
-All other eye issues should be evaluated by a veterinarian.
+In many cases, once the hay is removed, the issue will resolve, but you should ask your veterinarian about using an antibiotic eye ointment and should have the individual evaluated if the issue does not resolve.
+Cavies have a rudimentary nictitating membrane, but this should not be visible in healthy cavies.
+Eye issues should be evaluated by a veterinarian as soon as possible.

 Check Their Nose